Simple Drywall Cutting Techniques

 How to Cut Drywall on a Wall

-Wall-mounted drywall cutting has gotten complicated with all the technique debates, tool options, and clean-cut requirements flying around.
-As someone who has cut drywall in every situation, I learned everything there is to know about getting precise cuts.
+Wall-mounted drywall cutting has become harder to navigate with all the technique debates, tool options, and clean-cut requirements flying around.
+As someone who has cut drywall in every situation, I spent months getting comfortable with getting precise cuts.
 Today, I will share it all with you.

 Basic Techniques

-Probably should have led with this section, honestly—the right technique depends on the cut type:
+Probably should have led on this subject, in fairness—the right technique depends on the cut type:

 • Straight Cuts: Score with utility knife, snap along line